 - DON’T BUY IT!!!
 I have ran experiments over the course of years concerning the seasonal feeding frenzy.
 What I have discovered is that if I buy it, I will eat it.
 Don’t lie to yourself.
 You are not buying those chips for “the kids”.
 You’re just buying chips.
 STOP IT!

-- Wear fitted clothes ALL SEASON.
+- Wear fitted clothes during the holidays.
 Yep, all the time, especially when you’re grocery shopping, cooking or eating.
 I promise you that you won’t eat as much in tight jeans as you will in stretchy, slouchy sweat pants.

 - Look at yourself without clothes in a full length mirror every day.
 I think that’s all that I need to say here…